dclarkboucher/hdmed/README.md

 associations.

-Once the outcome and mediator models have been fitted, mediation analysis is performed by assessing their estimated coefficients.
-The chief quantities of interest include:
+Once the outcome and mediator models have been fitted, mediation analysis can be performed by assessing their estimated coefficients.
+The chief quantities of interest are:

 1.  $\mathbf{\alpha_a}^T \mathbf{\beta_m}$, the **global mediation
     effect** of $A$ on $Y$ through $M$;